JasRakh/CapSureV2/README.md

-# PillScan - Pill & Capsule Identification App
+# CapSure - Pill & Capsule Identification App

-A modern React Native mobile app built with Expo for identifying pills and capsules using your camera.
+A modern React Native mobile app built with Expo for identifying pills and capsules using advanced ML (Machine Learning) model and camera.

 ## Features

+- 🤖 **ML-based identification** - Advanced machine learning model analyzes pill images
 - 📷 **Camera-based scanning** - Point your camera at a pill to identify it
 - 🎨 **Light & Dark themes** - Beautiful UI that adapts to your preference
 - 📋 **Scan history** - Save and review previously identified pills